ronrest/domain_and_ec2/README.md

 The numbers and domain name will differ, but it will usually always begin with **ns**.
-We will be changing these, so click whatever is needed to edit the contents of these two fields, and copy and paste each of the two name server addresses we copied earlier from Amazon S5.
-If they contained a full-stop at the very end, then delete that full-stop when entering it into these two fields.
+We will be changing these, so click whatever is needed to edit the contents of these fields.
+Delete whatever values were already in there.
+Now we will replace each of them with the addressed we got from Amazon S5.
+Please note the following things:

+- If your domain name register has less entries than the number of addresses you got from Amazon, then just select any of the addresses you like, there is no need to use all of them.
+- If the addresses we copied from Amazon S5 contained a full-stop at the very end, then delete that full-stop when entering it into these fields (but do not delete them from Amazon S5).

 Once you have edited and saved these changes, it is just a matter of waiting.
 It might take several hours (or even a few days) for these changes to take